 The same grief emotions and process are felt in reaction to other losses besides bereavement, such as divorce and loss of lifestyle due to illness.
 In these situations a person will similarly experience feelings such as anger at the loss, denial and despair.
 So the same grief counselling approach can help.
 Often a client will find it very enlightening to hear that what they are experiencing is a grief reaction for their loss as they only associated grief with bereavement.

-At Catalyst Counselling we also provide grief counselling for an emotional reaction known as ‘Anticipatory Grief’.
+At Catalyst Counselling I also provide grief counselling for an emotional reaction known as ‘Anticipatory Grief’.

 Anticipatory grief can occur when we become aware that a partner or relative is facing an impending death.
 Anticipatory grief can include many of the same emotions as post-bereavement grief such as depression but also includes concern and fear for how both yourself and your loved one will cope with this knowledge and the time limit on your time together.
 A person can also experience a sense of guilt and abandonment when they start to take small steps to living an independent life again, when a partner or relative they have cared for, with dementia for example, reaches a stage where they cannot recognise that person anymore or can’t be cared for at home anymore.